 Like our curriculum, our program of clubs and activities is always dynamic, never static.
 We offer a range of opportunities for student growth and exploration through service-oriented clubs like Sports United and Equine Welfare Club, cultural clubs like World Culture Club, and opportunities where students can prepare for the real world, such as the Future Medical Leaders Club.
-We also offer leadership opportunities through our Residential Life program (Dorm Proctors) and our Work Study program.
-All students participate in at least one activity, though most participate in two.
 When students have a strong interest in developing new clubs, we support and encourage their ideas.
 A spirit of innovation and social responsibility pervades many of our activities, notably National Honor Society, and our most active club–Student Council.
 Whether performing in a rock band or taking pictures for the Roseleaves yearbook, Knox Students dive into these experiences with energy and commitment.

 THIS CLUB ROCKS!
 (Literally).
 Bring your instruments along and come jam with us.
 Whether you want to rock out with some distorted guitar, form a classical chamber group, or experiment with a jazz combo, we’re all about you and your music.
 Club members write and arrange their own music or select their own repertoire to perform at various school events.
 Create your own recordings and YouTube channels to show off your new music!